EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 !!!
 Note

-    For ECDF GitLab, do not put the port number, 5050, into the URL.
+    If you are using an app that requires you to specify a container registry URL, then, for ECDF GitLab, do not put the port number, 5050, into the URL.
 The Safe Haven Services Container Execution Service tools will automatically insert this into ECDF GitLab URLs.

 ---